CyVerse-learning-materials/SciApps_guide/annotation.rst

      |myworkflows_window|

      ..
 Note::
        Alternatively, you can load the app forms and job histories directly if you have the direct link for a workflow.
-Scroll down the app forms in the main panel to either submit a new run or view the workflow diagram.

   2. Scroll down the main panel, then click **Submit Workflow**.
 You will be asked to confirm and prompted to check the job status in the right panel.
 Then a live workflow diagram will be displayed with real-time analysis status updates.